aajoha/apollo-link-queue-persist/README.md

 # apollo-link-queue-persist

 __This is a fork from the repository below.
 The package was not published because of new rules for package names in npm.
-This fork also incorporates the QueueLink instance mentioned below, so that is no longer a requirement__
+This fork also incorporates the QueueLink instance mentioned below, so that is no longer a requirement.
+Support for any ApolloClient subtype is also added.__

 Simple persistence for any queued Apollo queries when using [`helfer/apollo-link-queue`][0].
 At initial build time, @helfer has not yet pulled in the changes required in `apollo-link-queue` so in order for this to work, you'll need to make use of our fork at [`@SocialAutoTransport/apollo-link-queue`][1]